matfallet/Quapth_Initiation/README.md

       Shortcut keys
 - When you click into (1,2,3...) you can choose the channel
 - When you click into top or down arrow you can choose the Z-stack
+- When you click into a letter you can choose the type of annotation :

 ![image](https://user-images.githubusercontent.com/127110867/225045509-a3103c7b-ea3b-49a4-8c49-fb5c7f2fa941.png)

 ALT Key :